time4tea/gopro-dashboard-overlay/build-scripts/examples/07-compass.md

 ## Transparency

-By default the `bg` is fully transparent
+By default the `bg` is fully transparent, but like the `text` component, the transparency of the `fg`, `bg` and `text` can be controlled with an alpha component in the colour.

 {{
 <component type="text" size="64" rgb="255,255,0">Hello</component>